Sinusitis, Asthma, and Bronchitis in Recent Veterans

 Read the abstract on a related article on lifetime prevalence of respiratory diseases and exposures among Veterans who served during OEF/OIF.

-Talk to your health care provider or local VA Environmental Health Coordinator if you are concerned about respiratory illness.
+Talk to your health care provider if you are concerned about respiratory illness.

 VA offers a variety of health care benefits to eligible Veterans.
 Not enrolled in the VA health care system?
 Find out if you qualify.
 OEF/OIF/OND Veterans are eligible for VA health care for five years after leaving the military.
 There are other ways to qualify too, including by having a service-connected disability.